-Our Computer Aided Dispatch (CAD) vendor Computer Information Systems Inc. (CIS) at no charge to CCCDC or to the individual agencies, set up an automatic email distribution system connected to the CAD unit assignment function.
+Our Computer Aided Dispatch (CAD) vendor, Computer Information Systems Inc. (CIS), at no charge to CCCDC or to the individual agencies, set up an automatic email distribution system connected to the CAD unit assignment function.
 The email server is secure to the product application not to a “normal” email address.
-When a dispatcher enter a call for service to an agency the system automatically generates an email to Active911® that results in an email going out to subscribing smart phones detailing selected CAD information.
+When dispatchers enter calls for service to an agency the system automatically generates an email to Active911® that results in an email going out to subscribing smart phones detailing selected CAD information.

 It is important for all to understand that mission critical communications equipment such as traditional VHF pagers operating off of the locally owned proprietary radio system offer an entirely different level of dependability.
 There is some concern that individuals will rely too heavily on an Active911® alerting system that does not have the reliability required for primary emergency service needs.
 This system is designed and offered for ancillary use only, not primary use.

 The Middle Class Tax Relief and Job Creation Act of 2012 created the First Responder Network Authority (FirstNet™) as an independent authority within the National Telecommunication and Information Administration (NTIA), to provide emergency responders with the first high-speed, nationwide network dedicated to public safety.
 CCCDC Director Edmondson was selected to take part in a regional workshop for FirstNet™ as part of the Kentucky delegation in Washington D.C on May 15 and 16, 2013.